 As a friend of a small business owner, you want to do all you can to be supportive so you can play a part in helping your friend succeed.
-Still, not all of us can afford to spend our own hard-earned cash to keep someone in business, even if they are a friend.
+Still, not all of us can afford to spend our hard-earned cash to keep someone in business, even if they are a friend.
 What’s more, maybe the product or service that’s being offered just isn’t something you genuinely need.
 The good news is, you can still be supportive and help your friend succeed without spending a cent.
-Here are five ways to show your support, starting today.
+Here are five ways to show your support starting today:

 1. Spread the word when you’re networking

 Even though you may not need the products or services your friend is offering, other people do.
 Word-of-mouth referrals are really effective in helping businesses attract clients, especially since potential customers tend to view personal recommendations as being a lot more trustworthy than some other forms of marketing, like advertisements or anonymous online reviews.
 And don’t restrict your networking efforts to business settings, either.
 Whether you’re at a social gathering, chatting with colleagues at work, or in another casual setting, it’s perfectly okay to give your friend’s business a shout-out for someone who’s in the market.

 In-person referrals are really effective, but they’re also limited by the number of people you see on a daily basis.
 With social media, you can spread the word far and wide throughout a much larger network of people who know and trust you.
 If your friend has a social media page for her business, take a moment to leave a review or engage with their content.
 Not a great wordsmith?
 Shares and likes help improve their rankings and their visibility to others.
 Use your own accounts to share a little love when you can, too.